-The Forestry curriculum is organized as a core set of courses that all Forestry majors take.
-This core includes foundational math and science courses (biology, chemistry, trigonometry, public speaking, economics), foundational natural resource courses (field skills, applied statistics, professional writing, dendrology, soils, and geographic information systems), forestry knowledge areas we feel are core to the practice of forested land management (forest economics, forest ecology, silviculture, forest products manufacturing, harvesting and roads, watershed hydrology, natural resource policy), and a capstone experience that pulls together all of these topic areas into a single planning exercise within a service learning project.
+The Forestry curriculum is organized as a core set of courses that includes foundational math and science courses (biology, chemistry, trigonometry, public speaking, economics), foundational natural resource courses (field skills, biometrics, mensuration, dendrology, soils, and geographic information systems), forestry knowledge areas core to the practice of forest land management (forest economics, forest ecology, silviculture, forest products manufacturing, harvesting and roads, watershed hydrology, natural resource policy), and a capstone experience that pulls together all of these topic areas into a single planning exercise within a service learning project.

-In addition to the core Forestry courses, all Forestry students are required to select an option.
-These options are described in further detail below and allow you to customize your degree based on your intended career path and interests.
+In addition to the core Forestry courses, all Forestry students are required to from a suite of professional electives.
+These are detailed in the 4-year plan and allow you to customize your degree based on your intended career path and interests.

-This four-year plan includes all core requirements on the first page.
-The second page lists the requirements for each of the two options.
+The four-year plan document describes all core requirements on the first page.
+The second page lists the professional electives and UM general education requirements.
 It is this advising sheet (commonly referred to as the “green sheet”) that you will use when you meet with a Forestry advisor and when scheduling courses to ensure you remain on track to earn your degree.